nhejazi/phd_thesis/README.md

 My PhD dissertation.

 This repository is for archival purposes.
-If you'd like to build the PDF yourself (why!?), then you will find all of the necessary files within this repository.
-I haven't yet included the necessary files to reproduce the data analyses and simulation studies discussed in the document (just the results are available); ~~I may get around to fixing this up once I've returned from a much-needed vacation~~ I have no immediate plans to fix this.
+The files required to build the PDF yourself (wait, why!?) are all included within this repository.
+Files necessary to reproduce the simulation studies and data analyses in the various chapters of the document are not yet available -- that is, just the results are available.
+I have no immediate plans to fix this~~, but it's possible that I will get around to fixing this after a much-needed vacation~~.

 __The dissertation document (in PDF) is available for browsing [here](http://statistics.berkeley.edu/~nhejazi/publications/dissertation-phd-biostat.pdf).__